-Working with Wilfred Emmanuel Jones (The Black Farmer), and with sponsorship from the Country Land-Owners Association, the College provided a very successful two week residential opportunity for 12 disadvantaged urban students in Summer 2007.
-The successful applicants were selected from over 60 applications to discover and enjoy the experiences and career opportunities that a rural environment has to offer.
-This was so successful that it was very over subscribed and will be offered again in 2008.
+Continuing to work with Wilfred Emmanuel Jones (The Black Farmer), and with sponsorship from the Fred and Marjorie Sainsbury Charitable Trust, the Land Settlement Association, and the Country Land-Owners Association, the College again provided a successful residential opportunity for 11 disadvantaged urban students in Summer 2007 (for two-weeks), 2008 (for three-weeks) and 2009 (for two weeks).
+The successful applicants were selected from all over the UK, to discover and enjoy the experiences and career opportunities that a rural environment has to offer.
+Over the past three years, this initiative has attracted participants from London, Essex, South Yorkshire, Reading, Warrington, Manchester, Birmingham, Bristol, Gloucestershire and Dorset.
+Through continued monitoring and development, this programme will be evaluated again for 2010 and developed with the intention of better targeting participants in-line with the College's overall widening participation targets.